-Being the recognized thought leader is currency that you can trade on.
-It means people will talk to you, ask you for your feedback and share details here and there.
-There is background information to be gleaned and filed away.
-It helps deal with the often asked ridiculous question by uninformed people, “why should we work with you vs someone else?”
-It means that if companies are spending then you become a necessary portion of the budget.
+Being a recognized thought leader is currency that you can trade on.
+It means people will talk to you, ask for your feedback and share information.
+It helps deal with the often asked ridiculous question of, “why should we work with you vs someone else?”
+It means that if companies are spending on analyst services then you become a necessary portion of the budget.

 How do you build it?

-Mastery: Industry analysts have to be known and reliable for providing something almost indispensable to the market and the people that follow you (which leads to buying you).
-Be steady, consistent, willing to keep turning over new territory and owning your space in the market where you function.
+Mastery: Industry analysts have to be known for providing something indispensable to the market.
+Be steady, consistent, willing to explore new domains and own the space in the market where you function.
 Mastering a market with its technology, supply chain, innovations, drivers, demand factors and nuances makes it easy for people to justify buying you but it also helps to repel the generic offshore firms or other poachers.

 Content: This is an area that should be obvious but surprisingly isn’t.
 Content should be second nature to anyone in the analyst space.
-Articles, slide decks, podcasts, webinars, white papers and Q&as are part of the job.
+Articles, slide decks, podcasts, webinars, white papers and Q&As are part of the job.
 If you don’t do some variation of these as a firm, you have to.
 If you believe in it but the firm won’t do it, leave because they don’t get it and yet somehow feel compelled to charge people for their services.
-The purpose in putting this out is to show your wares, give people reason to know you, follow you and engage you.
-If you are smart then you track your traffic and how people interact with what you offer.
+Content shows your wares, gives people reason to know you, follow you and engage you.

 Digital Presentation: What do people see when they view you on the web?
 Do they see a contemporary image and content display or do you seem dated?
 Do you project a brand that fits with the sectors you cover and is consistent with what you charge?
-Do you provide them the means to pull your slide decks and papers (surely you are asking them to connect with you, yes?) and are you depicted in a way that shows you to be connected to the right groups, alliances, shows and events?
+Do you provide them the means to pull your slide decks and papers?
+Are you depicted in a way that shows you to be connected to the right groups, alliances, shows and events?
 Do you or your firm put the effort in to showcasing you properly?

 There are other factors that have to be addressed as well.

-- How much visibility can you create for yourself where your target market’s customers are?
-Can you prove out that you have influence or at least some recognition within firms where they want to sell?
+- How much visibility can you create for yourself within your client targets own markets?
+Can you prove out that you have influence or recognition within firms where your clients want to sell?